What Exactly is Salvation?

 But just because a gift is bestowed voluntarily and without compensation, does it necessarily mean that there are no conditions attached?
 Actually no!
 Perhaps a simple analogy will sufficiently illustrate when I mean.

 Lets say I have a young nephew who is crazy about dogs.
-So one day, I go out and get him a small puppy as a gift.
+So one day, I go out a get him a small puppy as a gift.
 He is ecstatic but, knowing him to be a little careless, I warn him that if he does not look after the puppy properly (feeding, clean water, exercise etc.), he will lose it.
 I have attached a condition that in no way takes away from the fact that the gift was given voluntarily and without any compensation.
 My sole reason for giving my nephew this gift was not as a reward for being good or doing his chores, but because I love him and would take great pleasure in seeing him spend many happy hours playing with and enjoying his dog.
 However, if he continuously and carelessly neglects the puppy and is unrepentant about doing so, I will take it away from him.

 Similarly, God's gift of salvation is a gift inasmuch as we could never be good enough to earn it, there isn't enough treasure in the universe to pay for it, and no amount of good that we could ever do would earn us a place in the Kingdom.
 And the reason is very simple.
 God's own laws state that all sin carry the death penalty.
 So any and all the sins you may have committed have to be paid for with blood.
-And had Christ not shed His blood in place of yours, you would be, to use a rather expressive modern term, toast.
+And had Christ not shed His blood in place of yours, you would be, to use a rather expressive colloquialism, toast.